Hanqing15/OCR-ancient-coin-legend-recognition/README.md

  ![Strip image of toulouse_1_1](OCR-preprocessing/OCR-preprocessing/Coin_Samples/toulouse_coins_1_obverse//toulouse_1_1_obverse.jpg "The preprocessed image of toulouse_1_1 obverse coin ")

+* The adopted algorithm is placed in `Algorithm`.
+For more detailed information, please refer to: [Algorithm](https://github.com/GreenIron/Recoinition "link for detailed algorithm")

  ### Step-3 Do OCR and the error evaluation metrics.
  * Highly recommended to open `OCR_Metrics_CER_WER_Colab` in `Jupyter Notebook`.
+ * ！It
+ * In this step, it allows to get the OCR results and re-evaluate the algorithm used (filter) for preprocessing in Step-2.
+ * Since there are many factors that affect the results.
+In order to improve the recognition accuracy, here, we test the following two factors and compare their results.
+  * Page segmentation mode (psg) provided by Pytesseract itself.
+   * test with psg = 6/7/8/10 respectively.
+  * Language package used.
+   * test with the original Latin language package provided `Pytesseract`.
+Download from here [Lain Language](https://github.com/tesseract-ocr/tessdata "link for downloading Latin language package") and store it under 'tessdata' folder in your `Pytesserat` .
+   * test with custom Latin language package.
+The method to add the custom language package, see: [Method to add custom language](https://vovaprivalov.medium.com/tesseract-ocr-tips-custom-dictionary-to-improve-ocr-d2b9cd17850b "link for adding custom language")

+ ## 3. Environments and packages used
+ * Step-1 and step-2 in `Python`:
+  - [ ] Open CV
+  - [ ] scki-image
+  - [ ] tensorflow

+ * Step-3 in `Juyter Notebook`:
+  - [ ] Openpyxl
+  - [ ] Pytessract
+  - [ ] Fastwer: install in this way: [Fastwer installation method](https://github.com/kahne/fastwer "link for installing Fastwer")

+## 4. What to do to improve the recogition accuracy in the future?
+* Change the filtering parameters in `Algorithm`.
+* Cut and extract samples of each letter and train them to form new language package.